Why am I still feeling fatigued? Why am I getting sick all of the time?

 I am an experienced medical provider with over twenty years of dedication in the health care industry.

-I have had advanced coursework specializing in endocrine function, thyroid function, homeopathy, methylation/nutrigenomics, chronic illness recovery (Lyme, EBV), sensory integration and myofascial release, just to name a few.
+I have had advanced coursework specializing in endocrine/hormone function, thyroid function, Small Intestine Bacterial Overgrowth (SIBO), homeopathy, methylation/nutrigenomics (MTHFR), chronic illness recovery (Lyme, EBV), sensory integration and myofascial release, just to name a few.
 I am also a practitioner in Craniosacral Therapy from the Upledger Institute and a Kinesiotape Practitioner.

 I am passionate about helping you return to optimal health through improving the immune system, endocrine balance, gastrointestinal health and restoring the “whole” person from a multi perspective view.
 I am devoted to restoring wellness by focusing on an integrative approach that includes nutrition, nutrigenomics, homeopathy, botanicals, functional medicine, hydrotherapy and soft tissue/manual therapy.
 I am comfortable seeing a wide range of patients, from infants through adulthood.

 I have a family of my own and have found the personal benefits of applying naturopathic principles to my overall health including during my pregnancy and while nursing my children.
-I am a volunteer and active board member of the Illinois Association of Naturopathic Physicians (ILANP) and a member of the American Association of Naturopathic Physicians (AANP).
+I am a volunteer and active member of the Illinois Association of Naturopathic Physicians (ILANP) and a member of the American Association of Naturopathic Physicians (AANP).
 While not seeing patients, I enjoy spending time with my family.
 I love the outdoors, exercising and I have recently added PTA member to my “Mom Resume”.
-I am thrilled to be able to help people in Wheaton, Illinois.
+I am thrilled to be able to help people in Wheaton and the surrounding Chicago suburbs of Illinois.